-The optimization of the pipeline function can be expounded based upon the aforementioned subjects as follows: i is regarded as the counter of the compressors inside a station and $\omega_i$ is the rotation velocity of the $i{th}$ compressor available in the station.
-Thus min $\omega_i$ , max $\omega_i$ are respectively the minimum and the maximum permitted rotation velocity of the $i{th}$ compressor. min $q{ac,i}$ , max $q{ac,i}$ are the approximate rate of the flow passing through compressor. $\dot{m}{min}$ is the minimum permitted passing-through flow rate of the station.
-It should be noted that $\dot{m}f$ is the objective function and equal to the fuel consumed in the turbines of transmission system.
+The optimization of the pipeline function can be expounded based upon the aforementioned subjects as follows: i is regarded as the counter of the compressors inside a station and ω_i is the rotation velocity of the i{th} compressor available in the station.
+Thus min ω_i , max ω_i are respectively the minimum and the maximum permitted rotation velocity of the i{th} compressor. min $q{ac,i}$, max $q{ac,i}$ are the approximate rate of the flow passing through compressor. \dot{m}{min} is the minimum permitted passing-through flow rate of the station.
+It should be noted that \dot{m}j is the objective function and equal to the fuel consumed in the turbines of transmission system.

-4.2 Conditions affecting the optimization algorithm selection

-The complexity of the network components, the largeness of the search and design spaces (a set of feasible responses), the numerous conditions and circumstances of the problem which any of them are not materialized, irreparable damages will be inflicted upon the system and the lack of awareness as regards the inchoation points in the optimization process are the important specifications of this selection.
+4.2 Conditions affecting the optimization algorithm selection circumstances of the problem which any of them are not materialized, irreparable damages will be inflicted upon the system and the lack of awareness as regards the inchoation points in the optimization process are the important specifications of this selection.
 Optimization process is designated as settling upon the best reply out of the ones available in the design system.
-The search process can be carried out in two methods: deterministic search and stochastic search which are effectuated like random algorithms.
-Considering the quandary's base conditions, the utilization of the stochastic methodology instigates the curtailment of the search space and the simplification of the relationships affecting optimization.
+The search process can be carried out in two methods: deterministic search and stochastic search which are effectuated like random base algorithms.
+Considering the quandary's conditions, the utilization of the stochastic methodology instigates the curtailment of the search space and the simplification of the relationships affecting optimization.